DontamsettiHemanth/sc627_assignments/README.md

 ## Assignment 2
 - This is about implemeting Potential field locomotion algorithm in ROS turtlebot3 ![Trace generated](https://github.com/DontamsettiHemanth/sc627_assignments/blob/master/assignment_2/WorkingROS.png "Potential field trace")
 - ![motion video of trace of the turtlebot3 ](https://github.com/DontamsettiHemanth/sc627_assignments/blob/master/assignment_2/motion_ROS.mp4)

+## Assignment 3
+- Implementation of Velocity obstacles method to navigate in a environment with moving and static obstacles.

+## Assignemnt 4
+- Decentralised algorithm for makaing all robots attain an equally spaced configuration